raoul2000/yii2-bootswatch-asset/CHANGE.md

 # version 1.1.1
--fix : minified CSS was not correctly handled.
+- fix : minified CSS was not correctly handled.
 Now, if YII_ENV_DEV is defined bootstrap.css is published, otherwise its bootstrap.min.css

 # version 1.1.0